luckyrandom/r-deploy-git/README.md

 # Usage #
 - **The script is at early stage.
-Use at your own risk.** The good news is that it may only make mess in master-pkg branch.
+Use at your own risk.** The good news is that it may only make mess in the deploy branch.
 - It only works on travis-ci for now.
-- It only works on master branch, and deploy to master-pkg branch.
-But you can change that easily by modifying the script.
 - **The later version of the script may change the interface and may not be backward compatible**
 - Copy `deploy.sh` to R pkg directory and add it to `.Rbuildignore`.
 - Create a new token in [github application settings](https://github.com/settings/applications)